Chicano: Spirituality

 David Carrasco states that Mesoamerican spiritual or religious beliefs have historically always been evolving in response to the conditions of the world around them: "These ritual and mythic traditions were not mere repetitions of ancient ways.
 New rituals and mythic stories were produced to respond to ecological, social, and economic changes and crises."
 This was represented through the art of the Olmecs, Maya, and Mexica.
 European colonizers sought and worked to destroy Mesoamerican worldviews regarding spirituality and replace these with a Christian model.
 The colonizers used syncreticism in art and culture, exemplified through practices such as the idea presented in the Testerian Codices that "Jesus ate tortillas with his disciples at the last supper" or the creation of the Virgen de Guadalupe (mirroring the Christian Mary) in order to force Christianity into Mesoamerican cosmology.

 Chicanos can create new spiritual traditions by recognizing this history or "by observing the past and creating a new reality".
 Gloria Anzaldua states that this can be achieved through nepantla spirituality or a space where, as stated by Jesus Mendoza, "all religious knowledge can coexist and create a new spirituality ... where no one is above the other ... a place where all is useful and none is rejected."
 Anzaldua and other scholars acknowledge that this is a difficult process that involves navigating many internal contradictions in order to find a path towards spiritual liberation.
 Cherrie Moraga calls for a deeper self-exploration of who Chicanos are in order to reach "a place of deeper inquiry into ourselves as a people ... possibly, we must turn our eyes away from racist America and take stock at the damages done to us.
 Possibly, the greatest risks yet to be taken are entre nosotros, where we write, paint, dance, and draw the wound for one another to build a stronger pueblo.
 The women artist seemed disposed to do this, their work often mediating the delicate area between cultural affirmation and criticism."
 Laura E. Pérez states in her study of Chicana art that "the artwork itself [is] altar-like, a site where the disembodied—divine, emotional, or social—[is] acknowledged, invoked, meditated upon, and released as a shared offering."

 Cultural aspects

 The diversity of Chicano cultural production is vast.
-Guillermo Gómez-Peña wrote that the complexity and diversity of the Chicano community includes influences from Central American, Caribbean, Asian, and African Americans who have moved into Chicano communities as well as queer people of color.
+Guillermo Gómez-Peña wrote that the complexity and diversity of the Chicano community includes influences from Central American, Caribbean, Africans, and Asian Americans who have moved into Chicano communities as well as queer people of color.
 Many Chicano artists continue to question "conventional, static notions of Chicanismo," while others conform to more conventional cultural traditions.